weaveworks/weave-gitops-private/docs/weps/WEP-001-Weave-gitops-core.md

 ## WEP-001: Weave GitOps Core, Phase 1
 ### Glossary

-*   **Adapter** - how an application is configured for a particular environment.
-This includes Kustomization files and helm values files
+*   **Adapter** - refers to the process of "adapting" an application for a specific target.
+For example, combining a base configuration from the application folder with environment specific values needed for the target environment.
+This could be kustomize, helm values, and in the near future profile values.
-*   **Application** - a workload that the GitOps runtime will delivery
+*   **Application** - a workload that the GitOps runtime will deliver
-*   **Application Repo** - a git repository that holds all the Kubernetes manifests in order to execute the application
+*   **Application Repo** - a git repository that holds all the Kubernetes manifests in order to execute the application.  e.g., services, deployments, configmaps.
 *   **Environment** - primarily used to describe a Kubernetes cluster.
 Becomes more useful when we support a platform layer.
 Current thinking is the environment + platform layer becomes a target.
-*   **GitOps Runtime** - Consists of flux and all the tools in the GitOps toolkit.
-I.e., kustomize controller, notification controller, image automation controller, etc.
+*   **GitOps Runtime** - Consists of flux and all the tools in the GitOps toolkit.  i.e., kustomize controller, notification controller, image automation controller, etc.
-*   **Infra Repo** - repo containing the GitOps runtime (Flux + WeGO manifests)
+*   **Infra Repo** - repo containing the GitOps runtime (Flux + WeGO manifests).
+Output from `flux bootstrap` plus WeGO CRDs and controllers
 *   **Target** - where the workload will be delivered - can be a Kubernetes cluster or a Team workspace
-*   **Wego Repo** - repo containing applications and optionally infrastructure.
-The infra repo and Wego repo can be combined into a single repo.
+*   **Wego Repo** - repo containing resources for GitOpsing applications.  e.g., source resources, kustomization resources, helm resources.
+Additionally, the wego repo can contain application manifests directly.
+A user may choose to combine the infra repo and wego repo by taking the repo created in `wego install` and using that repo for `wego add` calls.

 ### Summary